 Far away from the uniform life, it transported me back to those early years.
 The time moves slowly here.
 The unhurried pace of life just overwhelmed me.
 The moment I stepped out of the car, the joy of being in a pristine place became vibrant on my face.
 I got a warm welcome and was soon escorted towards my cottage.
 The old bungalow, known as “Burra Sahib’s Bungalow” won my heart.

-The Kaziranga Golf Resort is conceived as the premium heritage resort.
-It has 8 Cottages with a total of 16 superior Cottage Rooms, built with the British colonial exterior and verandas , facing the tea gardens and golf courses.
+The Kaziranga Golf Resort is conceived as a premium heritage resort.
+It has 8 Cottages with a total of 16 superior Cottage Rooms, built with the British colonial exterior and verandas, facing the tea gardens and golf courses.
 Waking up to the sound of birds chirping and the passing train early in the morning was blissful.

 Sitting on the balcony with my morning tea, overlooking the rising sun with an unhindered view of the golf course and shimmering leaves of the tea gardens was one of those rare scenes that I will cherish forever.